backmesh/site/docs/debugging.md

 # Debugging

-You have created a JWT LLM Proxy and are ready to use it to proxy your LLM API calls.
-But when you try to call the proxy you get an error.
+You have created a Backmesh LLM API Gatekeeper and are ready to use it use one of the LLM APIs.
+But when you start sending requests you get an error.
 What do you do?

 ## 1. Make sure your LLM API key is properly configured